About A. Reid Monroe-Sheridan

 Teaching and Research

-Reid is an Assistant Professor at Keio Law School and has previously taught as an Adjunct Lecturer at the University of Tokyo Law School and the Hitotsubashi Graduate School of International Corporate Strategy.
+Reid is an Associate Professor at Keio Law School and has previously taught as an Adjunct Lecturer at the University of Tokyo Law School and the Hitotsubashi Graduate School of International Corporate Strategy.
 Reid’s research focuses on legal issues in the U.S. and Japan related to startups, venture capital and corporate governance.
 Reid’s current and past courses have covered cross-border M&A, startup and venture capital law, international capital markets, comparative corporate law, and Japanese law in cross-border matters, among other subjects.

 Reid received his J.D., cum laude, from Harvard Law School and is a graduate of the Inter-University Center for Japanese Language Studies, which is run by Stanford University.
 Reid passed level N1 (the highest level) of the Japanese government’s Japanese Language Proficiency Test when level N1 was first introduced in 2010.